 As a note, if you connect your Shopify and Vimeo accounts, you will only be shown our Guided Shopify templates upon navigating to Vimeo Create.
 You can select from all available templates by clicking ‘Show Categories’:

 Shopify connected users do not see the ‘Stores’ category, as their commerce templates are custom to take advantage of the Shopify API integration.

 Once you’ve selected your template, you’ll choose the aspect ratio of the video you’d like to create.
-You can choose from portrait, landscape, or square.

 After picking your video’s orientation, you will select the media items for your video.
 For guided templates, you’ll select a maximum number of 5 media items.